ais-dotnet/Ais.Net/Documentation/articles/intro.md

 allocations, so it and guarantees only that the data passed to `OnNext` remains available until `OnNext` returns.
 See the [Low-allocation design](#low-allocation-design) section later for more details

-These arguments may seem a little odd at first, because `NmeaLineParser` defines `Payload` and `Padding` properties, and in many cases these will report the same value as the 2nd and 3rd arguments.
+The `OnNext` method's arguments may seem a little odd at first, because `NmeaLineParser` defines `Payload` and `Padding` properties, and in many cases these will report the same value as the 2nd and 3rd arguments.
 But in cases where a single AIS message is split across multiple NMEA sentences, the `firstLine` argument will provide only the first sentence, whereas the `asciiPayload` and `padding` will provide the entire payload, assembled from multiple individual sentences if necessary.
 You should therefore always use the 2nd and 3rd arguments to access the payload;
 the `firstLine` is provided so that you can get hold of the other data from the NMEA sentence.